Rk-Virus/PDF-Merger-with-Auth/README.md

 1. Sign up or log in using Clerk authentication
 2. Upload PDF files by dragging and dropping or using the file picker
 3. Click the "Merge PDFs" button to combine the files
-4. If you've used your free merges, you'll be prompted to upgrade to premium or pay for a single merge

-## Freemium Model

-- All users get 2 free PDF merges
-- After using the free merges, users can:
-  - Upgrade to a premium plan for unlimited merges ($9.99)
-  - Pay for a single merge ($1.99)

 ## Development